forestjava/drone/replit.md

 # Overview

 Battle Drone Simulator (Симулятор боевого дрона) is a web-based 3D drone simulation application built with React and Three.js.
 The application renders an interactive 3D drone model loaded from FBX files and provides real-time control through both web interface sliders and gamepad integration.
-Users can manipulate drone parameters including throttle (газ), yaw (рысканье), pitch (тангаж), and roll (крен) while viewing the changes in a realistic 3D environment with animated rotor blades and smooth interpolated movements.
-The interface has been fully localized to Russian language.
+Users can manipulate drone parameters including Throttle, Yaw, Pitch, and Roll while viewing the changes in a realistic 3D environment with animated rotor blades and smooth interpolated movements.
+The interface has been localized to Russian language while keeping aviation terms in English.

 # User Preferences